-It is the policy of the School of Medicine that students not exceed more than 16 hours continuously at a time and no more than 80 hours per week.
-Also, students should have 10 hours between shifts.
+The Advanced Clerkship in Internal Medicine adheres to the School of Medicine for work hours for medical students.
+Students will not work more than 80 hours per week.
+Also, students should have 8 hours between shifts.
 Students who feel they are being asked to exceed these hours by their supervisors should contact the course director immediately.

-Due to the complexity of hospital information systems and the credentialing process, visiting students will not be accepted into this elective.
-Visiting students should contact the visiting student coordinator at firstname.lastname@example.org, regarding other offerings for sub-internships.
-Visiting students are eligible for the Hospitalist Sub-internship.
-For more information contact Dr. Padmini Ranasinghe at email@example.com.
+Visiting students should contact the visiting student coordinator at email@example.com, regarding other offerings for sub-internships.
+Due to the complexity of hospital information systems and the credentialing process, visiting students are only eligible for the Johns Hopkins Hospital Hospitalist Sub-internship.
+For more information contact Dr. Padmini Ranasinghe at firstname.lastname@example.org

 Johns Hopkins Hospital firms- Amit Pahwa, MD (email@example.com)